• Share this on:

 European competitors

 La Dorla dominates the canned food industry in Italy, especially in tomato-based products, pasta sauces, preserved beans and other vegetables.
-It is a key supplier to mass-market stores in various overseas and global markets including the United Kingdom, Australia and Japan.
-Private label items account for around 95% of La Doria's revenues, through established ties with various stores globally.
+It is a key supplier to mass-market stores in various overseas and global markets including the UK, Australia and Japan.
+Private-label items accounted for 93% of La Doria's 2024 annual revenues, through established ties with various stores globally.

 HAK is a branded business operating in the plant-based food industry throughout northwest Europe.
 It markets foods for use as meals or meal components, including a variety of vegetables and beans packaged in jars and stand-up pouches.

-Bonduelle dominates the global market for ready-to-eat vegetables, retailing under the brands Bonduelle, Cassegrain, Globus, Del Monte, Ready Pac Foods and Arctic Gardens.
+Bonduelle dominates the global market for ready-to-eat vegetables, retailing under its brands Bonduelle, Cassegrain, Globus, Del Monte, Ready Pac Foods and Arctic Gardens.

-Kenya’s Njoro Canning Factory is an industry leader in the manufacture of a wide variety of high-quality foods and meal components, including canned, frozen and dried fruits and vegetables, herbs and spices, tomato paste, jams and marmalades, sauces, pickles and relishes, bakery ingredients, and drinks.
-The brand has become well known and is recognised for great taste, convenience and value for money.
-Thanks to skilled import, export and supply specialists, they supply canned green beans in a variety of product ranges.
-Other Kenyan canned bean companies include Trufoods and Peptang.
+Kenya’s Njoro Canning Factory is an industry leader in the manufacture of a wide variety of high-quality foods and meal components.
+The list includes canned, frozen and dried fruits and vegetables, herbs and spices, tomato paste, jams and marmalades, sauces, pickles and relishes, bakery ingredients, and drinks.
+Njoro supplies canned green beans in several product ranges.
+It offers canned beans in tomato sauce under its KOL brand.

 Leading canned bean companies in other supplying countries